dmitriz/rate-limiter/README.md

 ## How does it work inside?

 - Every time you call the wrapped function, the limiter checks how many times it was called in the last 60 seconds.
-- If you haven't reached the limit, your function runs.
+- If you haven't reached the limit, your function runs immediately.
-- If you have, it throws an error.
+- If you have, your call is added to a queue and will run as soon as allowed—no calls are lost or blocked.

 ## Learn more